Spiffyk/twitch-node-sdk/README.md

     TODO: args list, scopes, popups for advanced functionality

+### Twitch.logout

+Reset the session and delete from persistent storage, which is akin to logging out.
+This does not deactivate the access token given to your app, so you can continue to perform actions if your server stored the token.

+#### Usage

+    Twitch.logout(function(error) {
+        // the user is now logged out
+    });

 ### Twitch.getStatus

 Retrieve the current login status of a user.
 Whenever possible, `getStatus` will try to use the stored session for speed.
 You can force `getStatus` to check the stored session against the API if needed.